 Just like being on location, you should check with the studio about whether they provide a waste collection or not.
 Some smaller studios will include this, whereas larger ones may request that you organise your own.
 If it's the former, check if you need to separate anything, or whether they have a mixed collection that is separated at the MRF (Materials Recovery Facility) after it's picked up.
 Some studios also have a food waste collection for their canteens, and this can be extended to the stages as long as you use the correct bags and bins (which they may be able to provide for you) - particularly useful if you are doing a food shoot.
-You can then bring appropriate signage as required (check our signs here).

 If you need to organise your own collection, that you can refer back to the location sections above to ensure you get the best waste company based on your location.
 Your studio may also have recommendations or existing contracts that you can take advantage of.
 Be aware that if it's a large build, you should also consider scenery and set salvage companies to take away and recover any recyclable materials like wood and metals, before resorting to waste companies.
 More information about art department rehoming here.